 What’s that?
 You want more wonderful Vanguard coverage?
-Well, luckily for you blog readers we’ve got another week of rules previews and this week it’s a big one… because we’re starting with campaigns!
+Well, luckily for you blog readers we’ve got another exciting blog and this time it’s a big one… because we’re talking about campaigns!
 Right from the beginning, we knew that we wanted Vanguard to:

 The latter is certainly one of the most exciting elements of Vanguard – and is one of the reasons we chose the tagline: ‘Your Warband, Your Story’.
-After all, these are the guys/gals that you’ve handpicked and you’ll watch as their story progresses across games.
-You’ll no doubt give them all names, cheer when they do well and burst into tears when they get wounded.
+After all, these are the guys/gals/monsters/animals/weird floaty things that materialise from nowhere that you’ve handpicked and you’ll watch as their story progresses across games.
+You’ll no doubt give them all names (Barry the weird floaty thing that materialises from nowhere), cheer when they do well and burst into tears when they get wounded.
 Playing a campaign is an emotional rollercoaster.

 STARTING A CAMPAIGN